-Active travelers want to get off the tour bus and onto their own set of wheels.
+Active travelers want to get off the tour bus and onto their own set of wheels, and these bike tours are a perfect way to do just that

-Electric-assist bikes let travelers who aren’t in the best shape travel on two wheels.
-You can also look for a bike with more than two wheels.
-You can also look for a bike with more than two wheels; party bikes let groups of a dozen or more pedal their way together.
+There are also electric-assist bikes as a fun alternative, or you can look for a bike with more than two wheels; party bikes let groups of a dozen or more pedal their way together.

 If you include biking as part of your tour, make sure you know the local rules, such as whether riding on the sidewalk is allowed and whether helmets are required.
-Be prepared with locks to secure your bikes when you stop.
+Be prepared with locks to secure your bikes when you stop, though these may be provided if you rent from a local agency or hotel.
 In the busiest cities, riding in traffic can be overwhelming for out-of-town visitors, even on streets with bike lanes, so stick to quieter streets or trails designed for bikes and pedestrians.

 Here’s a look at biking options in some East Coast cities your bus is likely to visit.

-Bos3524932309_3897671931_o (1)Biking in Boston can be challenging during the winter season, when the city’s bike-share system may shutdown.
-During the rest of the year, the system spans Boston and the surrounding communities.
-You can also rent bikes and get guided bike tours from Urban Adventour.
+The Boston bike trail system spans Boston and the surrounding communities.
+You can rent bikes and get guided bike tours from Urban AdvenTours, or check out the city’s bike share program.

 Washington is a great city for biking, with 40 miles of bike lanes and 800 miles of bike trails.
 Almost all are flat, though some may be pebble, dirt or clay, instead of paved.
 The Capital Bikeshare program offers day passes that include 30-minute rides; there are rental companies that offer more cost-effective rentals for day-trippers.